thisisevilevil/evilevil365/_posts/2024-07-14-FunWith-Remediations.md

 * Use the "output" view in the remediation to print useful information to the Intune console
 * Supports running [on-demand remediations](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations#run-a-remediation-script-on-demand-preview)

-Remediations uses the Intune Management Extension as well just like Platform (PowerShell) scripts does from Intune.
+Remediations uses the Intune Management Extension as well just like Platform (PowerShell) scripts does, from Intune.

 Otherwise consider the possibility of the On Demand feature: Making remediations available for ServiceDesk personnel for ad-hoc problem solving.
 You can utilize scope tags and custom roles in Intune to only show select Remediations for ServiceDesk, in correlation with Custom Roles, when running them On Demand.
 This can be a great tool and time saver for them, rather than hopping on to the users device manually in a remote session.